Welcome to the Mill Road Surgery Website

-2) We have moved from face-to-face appointments to telephone and virtual appointments.
+2) We have moved from face-to-face appointments to telephone and video appointments.

 3) ALL patients will need to speak to a medical professional to determine the need for an appointment (telephone triage).

 If you are asked to attend in person for a diagnostic test or examination by a clinician please note we are practising social distancing in our waiting room and have introduced gaps in between appointments.
 Staff will be using the appropriate PPE.
-Patients will be given a mask and gloves on entering the building via the front door and asked to exit via the back door to the car park and to dispose of the mask and gloves on leaving, a clinical waste bin is positioned by the exit.
+Patients should arrive wearing their own mask, please do not bring anyone with you into the building (exception children and those with mobility issues) entry is via the front door and you will directed to exit via the back door to the car park and to dispose of any mask and gloves on leaving if these were provided by the practice, a clinical waste bin is positioned by the exit.
 Rooms and equipment are then cleaned between patients.

 - If you think you have COVID-19 symptoms please go to 111 online DO NOT ATTEND YOUR GP SURGERY- Please follow the new NHS advice to self-isolate at home for 7 days if you have: